 Once the prototype is successfully published to the cloud, you will be handed the link to it plus options to:

-- view it in the workspace it belongs to, which will opent it up in a browser window
+- view it in the workspace it belongs to, which will open it up in a browser window

-- create usability study, which will initialize a remote usability study and open it in a browser window for further configuration
+- create a usability test, which will initialize a remote user test and open it in a browser window for further configuration

 - copy the prototype link to your clipboard in case you want to send it over email or use it to generate code